veren4/SMILES_featurization/README.md

 * Lenselink_4_Clustering_embeddings.ipynb\

-* PubChem package.ipynb\
-I explore the PubChemPy package.

 * Sample_Generator_BackToBasics.py\
 This script draws x random samples of size y from a dataset without loading the dataset into memory.

 * Subset_Generator_linecounter.py\

-* Subset_Generator_PubChem.py\
-My failed attempt to make a random-subset-generator that draws x samples à n rows from a dataset without loading it into memory.

-* Subset_Generator.py\
-something wrong.